Designing Inputs

 This is the most reliable check: Would a human expert produce good output with only this information?

-Hand your input (without access to anything else) to a capable colleague.
-Ask them to complete the task.
+Hand your input—and nothing else—to a capable colleague and ask them to complete the task.
 If they ask clarifying questions, those questions reveal input gaps.
 If they produce generic work because they lack context, the AI will too.

 The expert test prevents a common mistake: assuming AI can infer what you mean.
 If an expert couldn’t infer it, neither can AI.